Greenville Spinners

 Greenville was an affiliate of the Washington Senators (1939–1941), Chicago White Sox (1946), Brooklyn Dodgers (1947–1950) and Los Angeles Dodgers (1961–1962).

-Baseball Hall of Fame member Tommy Lasorda (1949) and Greenville native Shoeless Joe Jackson (1908).
+Baseball Hall of Fame member Tommy Lasorda (1949) and Greenville native Shoeless Joe Jackson (1908) were both on the roster of the Spinners for one season each.

 Greenville Spinners

 A native of the Greenville, South Carolina area, Shoeless Joe Jackson played for the 1908 Greenville Spinners.
 Jackson hit .346 to lead the Carolina Association, while earning a salary of $75.00 a month.
 In August, 1908, Jackson's contract was purchased by the Connie Mack of the Philadelphia Athletics for $900.00.
 Jackson immediately reported to the Athletics and made his major league debut.
 Today, there is a museum and numerous locales honoring Jackson in Greenville.

 Tommy Lasorda pitched for the Greenville Spinners in 1949 at age 21.
 Lasorda compiled a 7-7 record and a 2.93 ERA with 138 walks and 158 strikeouts in 178 innings for the Brooklyn Dodgers affiliate.